 Recent research suggests that those who excel in almost any area do not necessarily practice more than others.
 They don’t practice less either.

 Instead, their secret: Intense practice on improving their weaknesses.

-In fact, they not only focus on continually evolving through their weaknesses, but they are also enthusiastic about growth and improvement of those areas of weakness.
+In fact, they not only focus on continually evolving through their weaknesses, but they are also enthusiastic about the growth and improvement of those areas of weakness.

 This seems like such a simple idea, yet many ignore this.
 Most practice familiar patterns and exercises and tend to avoid the regular and consistent intense effort directed toward weaknesses.

 Most enjoy engaging in practice with what they find more pleasing, and that usually involves exercise they enjoy and find more easeful.
 This will lead to growth, but again, this tends to be more mediocre growth.
 The secret here is to include daily practice that should feel difficult and not immediately rewarding, as the focus is on a weakness.
 Simultaneously, it is learning to see and appreciate the growth that happens, even in very small increments, and falling in love with that experience of progress.

 4. Not Seeking or Accepting Skilled Input and Coaching